Co-Founder & CEO

-From 2015 through 2017, Álvarez-Díaz served as the President of Puerto Rico Home Builders Association: marking the first time in the organization’s sixty-six-year history that a licensed architect has been named to this prestigious position.
-In 2017, Álvarez-Díaz was named by the Governor of Puerto Rico as a member of the board of directors of Invest Puerto Rico, an organization established in 2017 responsible for marketing the island as a destination to bring investment and new business.
-He currently serves as a member of the Governor’s Construction and Housing Advisory Committee and in 2017 was appointed by the Secretary of State as a liaison between the private sector and the Federal Government (FEMA) on issues on critical infrastructure, construction and housing.
-In 2018, he was also named by the Governor of Puerto Rico as a member of the Board of Directors of the ENLACE Project Corporation of the Caño Martín Peña.
+In 2017, Álvarez-Díaz was appointed by the Governor of Puerto Rico as a member of the board of directors of Invest Puerto Rico, as well as a member of the Governor’s Construction and Housing Advisory Committee.
+In 2017, he was appointed by the Secretary of State as a liaison between the private sector and the Federal Government (FEMA) on critical infrastructure, construction and housing issues.
+In 2018, he was also appointed by the Governor of Puerto Rico as a member of the Board of Directors of the ENLACE Project Corporation of the Caño Martín Peña.

-As an expert in housing issues, Álvarez-Díaz has been actively involved on major council boards and advisory panels.
-He has served as a consultant to Puerto Rico’s Department of Housing as well as several Municipalities on issues of affordable housing development, community redevelopment, mix finance and planning.
-He serves as one of the key stakeholders for the resilient design guidelines in the development of multifamily and single-family housing development for Puerto Rico in collaboration with Enterprise Communities; he is a commissioner for the Executive Committee for the ReImagina Puerto Rico Report, an initiative together with 100 Resilient Cities and the Rockefeller Foundation and as one of the founders and collaborators of ResilientSee, a global alliance committed to designing and rebuilding a resilient, sustainable Puerto Rico.
+As an expert on housing issues, Álvarez-Díaz has actively participated in several boards and advisory panels.
+He is part of the team that leads the resilient design guides for multifamily and single-family housing development for Puerto Rico in collaboration with Enterprise Communities; he is a commissioner of the ReImagina Puerto Rico Report, in collaboration with CNE, 100 Resilient Cities and the Rockefeller Foundation; and is one of the founders and collaborators of ResilientSee, a global alliance committed to the design and reconstruction of a resilient and sustainable Puerto Rico.